 Objective: To regularly review the Fund's charitable and financial performance.

-Measure: 6 Trustee meetings were held with relevant advisers present.
-Result: Achieved.
+Measure: 6 Trustee meetings were held with relevant advisers present, these included two meetings that were devoted to finance and investments.

-Financial review
+Financial Review

 The Eaton Fund is set up in perpetuity, hence the Trustees' aim is to ensure that the Fund's assets are invested prudently and profitably over the long term to balance the needs of current and future beneficiaries.
 The Trustees agree that they must therefore balance income and capital returns.
 They have set out a Statement of Investment Policy to instruct their investment managers.
 This policy sets the managers two benchmarks: